xortuna/staticsitegenerator/README.md

 ```

-When including files certain variables get set and can be retrived or analised in shared templates
+When including files any assigned variables already assigned are automatically applied to the scope of the included file.

 Example of highlighting the current navbar item based on the current directory of the page that *included* the navbar
 ```HTML